Dr Nuno Ferreira

 Award for the organization XI National Biology Students Congress (XI ENEB) has the Best Activity 2006/2007 by the University of Aveiro Student’s Union, 2007, Aveiro, Portugal.

-I contributed to teaching in CESAM (Univ.
+I have delivered some modules in CESAM (Univ.
 Aveiro) and CIIMAR (Univ.
-Porto) from 2010-2016 in MSc and Biology degree courses along with the supervision of several undergraduate students, including:
+Porto) from 2010-2016 in MSc and Biology degree courses.

-My research interest is mainly focused in the toxicological effects of emergent pollutants.
+My research interest is mainly focused on the toxicological effects of emergent pollutants.
 It follows three essential steps:

 1 - Identify the organisms’ capacity to handle emergent pollutants;